 JP Morgan’s Onyx lounge, which allows seamless foreign exchange, cross-border payments, trading, etc., is a good example of this.

-Potential of new products: The growth of the metaverse will also cause adjacent products and technologies such as cryptocurrencies, NFTs, and other virtual goods to grow.
-Banks will have the opportunity to offer services like loans (especially in the case of virtual real estate) in the metaverse, accepting NFTs as collateral.
-Banks can also enable payments for NFTs by establishing dedicated NFT exchange points in the metaverse.
+Potential of new products: The growth of the Metaverse will also cause adjacent products and technologies, such as crypto, NFTs, and other virtual goods, to grow.
+Banks can offer services like loans (especially virtual real estate) in the Metaverse, accepting NFTs as collateral.
+In addition, banks can also enable payments for NFTs by establishing dedicated NFT exchange points in the Metaverse.

 South Korea’s KB Kookmin Bank is doing exactly this.
-The institution has developed a virtual bank where customers can access personalized finances and use VR technology to interact with its financial advisors.
+The institution has developed a virtual bank where customers can access personalized finances using VR to interact with its financial advisors.

-Training & Education: The metaverse also serves as a wonderful medium for banks to train and educate their staff.
+Training & Education: The Metaverse also serves as a wonderful medium for banks to train and educate their staff.
 Banks can use their virtual branches to educate people on finance and train employees by creating life-like customers and scenarios.
-Banks may also be able to help the younger generation understand good saving habits and loan processes, which in turn will help them build loyalty and increase customer retention.
+Banks may also be able to help the younger generation understand good saving habits and loan processes.
+This helps them build loyalty and increase customer retention.

 Bank of America is currently training its employees in more than 4000 financial centers nationwide.
 Global financial services company Fidelity Investments has launched The Fidelity Stack–a metaverse experience that helps customers learn the basics of investments through new technology.

 JP Morgan has launched an Onyx lounge in the blockchain-based Decentraland.
-The virtual bank can facilitate foreign exchange, cross-border payments, trading, safekeeping, and financial assets creation.
+The virtual bank can facilitate foreign exchange, cross-border payments, trading, safekeeping, and financial asset creation.